 Genetic, genealogical and circumstantial evidence accumulated by the Acree Surname DNA Project, indicates that most Acrees living in the U.S. descend from a common ancestor named William Acree, who was born about 1710 and settled in Hanover Co., Virginia, about 1730, probably as a recent immigrant from the English/Scottish "borders" area (see below).
 He died about 1767, when he was succeeded in county affairs by his son, Joshua, whose four brothers had moved away.

 Our evidence also indicates that a substantial minority of Acrees living in the U.S. descend from a different William Acree, genetically unrelated to the above progenitor, who was born in Frederick Co., Maryland, in 1752 and migrated as a youth with his widowed mother to Guilford Co., North Carolina, in the mid 1760s.
 After serving in the Revolutionary War, he migrated with his extended family to Wayne Co., Kentucky, in about 1804 and died there in 1833.
-On the basis of DNA and circumstantial evidence, it has been deduced that this second William was a member of an Akers family that may have descended from an Akridge family, also of British origin.
+On the basis of DNA and circumstantial evidence, it has been deduced that this second William descended from an Akridge family, also of British origin.

 Our evidence indicates further that many Acrees living in the U.S. descend from Jacob Acra (c1710-1772) of Middlesex Co., Virginia, about whom little is known.
 Genetically unrelated to both of the above Williams, he appears to have been born in that area.